AUGUST 15, 2042 - Scuffles between demonstrators, autonomous drones and police at last Saturday's March for Human Dreams must make politicians think.

 A program that the UN has been advocating for almost a decade, with constant calls for its adoption in all countries of the world.

 To date, in 2042, only China has balanced the loss of jobs due to AI and robotics with greater social assistance, albeit tying it to further control over citizens' activities (and opinions).

 In the West, the same global effort made for health would serve the issue of employment.
 2034 with Healtall was to serve as an example for everyone.
 The ability to standardize health systems arose from the unsustainability of insurance costs in a precarious world.
 On that occasion, technology and politics found the right place.
 Lower medical costs due to technology have spurred governments to provide public and sustainable health care for all.
 Even in the long term.

-The Human Dreams program is not the solution to all socioeconomic problems and inequalities.
-It is a decisive step however.
-A step towards the reform of the social safety net.
+The Human Dreams program is not the solution to all socio-economic problems and inequalities.
+It is a decisive step though.
+A step towards the reform of the Social Security Network.
 An indispensable measure for all citizens of the world whose work has been rendered useless by technology.